Panik (band): Band members

 Franky, the singer of the band, is the only one who was born in South Germany, in Heidelberg.
 He met Linke through the internet.
 In order to meet the others, he went to Neumünster and, after being accepted as a band member, took up permanent residence there.
 He said that it was a bit difficult to get used to the fame, as he was raised in a small town; he has also said that he misses his home town and family.
 Next to the music he likes to cook and is often called "Bandmum" by his friends.

 Timo is the rapper of Panik.
-His father was the bass player of the German band Illegal 2001, so he had made his first music experiences very early in life.
+His stepfather was the bass player of the German band Illegal 2001, so he had made his first music experiences very early in life.
 His hobbies include making films and music videos.
 The song Neustart is his personal showdown with the enemies he had in high school.
 He is also known just like David to resent his dad, Fred Sonnenschein, for having divorced his mother when he was 1.
 He often talks about all the hardships he had to face as a teen because he and his mother never got any support or money from his dad, even saying that at 15 he was working, and living as a really poor child in a one-room apartment with his mom.

 David is the band's guitarist and piano player.
 He and T:mo have been best friends since David's first day in kindergarten(Timo was 4, David 3).
 Even though they went to different schools, they remained very close.
 The other band members meet in David's house to do brainstorming, and they play music in his garage.
 Also, in his house in the basement there is known that David has a studio which his mother and step-dad built and allowed David to continue his musical pursuits and are glad to allow him to.
 The song So Wie Du is based on his dad and how he left his family without a word and cheated on his wife.
 He is also the producer of the band's new album Was Würdest Du Tun? after some of the music was recorded at his house.
 On 28 May 2008 David was rushed to the hospital, the reasons remain unknown, only was it revealed that is doing better, on Panik's KYTE channel it shows the ambulance taking David away.
 It is rumored that he had some type of reaction.
 David has recently made claims during a Rock One Magazine interview to having composed the majority of the Panik album: